-The School of Business offers the Master of Business Administration, and Bachelor of Science in Business with concentrations in Accounting, Finance and Economics, Management, and Marketing.
-The School also offers a Post-Baccalaureate Certificates in Accounting and in Business Fundamentals.
+The School of Business offers the Master of Business Administration and the Bachelor of Science in Business with concentrations in Accounting, Finance and Economics, Management, and Marketing.
+The School also offers Postbaccalaureate Certificates in Accounting and in Business Fundamentals.
 These programs provide opportunities for breadth of education as well as for a reasonable level of specialization.